| Dear Readers, continuing the tradition started with OOPS (Object-Oriented Programming

 relevance with respect

 to OOPS topics, and their interesting and original content.
+The papers underwent a rigorous review process, and each

 was assigned to two expert reviewers whose main aim was